ChorusOne/solido/README.md

 minikube kubectl exec ....
 ```

-An more efficient way is to use k9s that comes with the nix-shell.
+A more efficient way is to use k9s that comes with the nix-shell.
 Spin up an additional nix shell from the root of the project and run the k9s binary.
 This will allow you to see the solido namespace and pod.
 Run a shell into the solido pod with the 's' command and you will be able to access the Solana SDK tools and interact with the running test validator.

 ### Terminating the testnet